Al Davis: Scouting and return to college coaching

-After his military service, Davis married his fiancée, Carol Sagal, in a Brooklyn synagogue; the couple established a first home in Atlantic Beach, near Al Davis's parents.
+After military service, Davis married his fiancée, Carol Sagal, in a Brooklyn synagogue; the couple established a first home in Atlantic Beach, near Al Davis's parents.
 Davis worked for a year as a freelance scout for the Baltimore Colts of the NFL.
 He had considerable knowledge of the players he had had on his roster or coached against, and advised the Colts which players to offer contracts to or draft as they returned to civilian life.
 Davis cultivated the Colts' head coach, Weeb Ewbank, hoping Ewbank's connections would lead to a coaching job for Davis, and these efforts paid off in January 1955, when Davis was hired by The Citadel in South Carolina as an assistant to first-year head coach John Sauer.
 In contrast to the glory won by its alumni in war, the South Carolina military academy's football team had lost every game the previous season, and previous head coach John McMillan was dismissed after two seasons.
 Davis stated, in his interview, that he would be able to persuade small-town boys from the Northeast to attend The Citadel, which often had difficulty in recruiting star players because of its regimented lifestyle.
-He was successful in his recruiting, though not all remained past the first training camp, at Parris Island Marine base.
+He was successful in his recruiting, although not all remained past the first training camp, at Parris Island Marine base.

 During games, Davis was stationed in the press box, calling plays which were generally run by Sauer without modification.
-The Citadel unexpectedly began the season by winning five of its first six games, though it lost the next three to end the season 5–4.
-Davis received much credit for his role in The Citadel's success, though losing Sauer's regard through too-aggressive self-promotion.
+The Citadel unexpectedly began the season by winning five of its first six games, although it lost the next three to end the season 5–4.
+Davis received much credit for his role in The Citadel's success, although losing Sauer's regard through too-aggressive self-promotion.
 The 1956 season was less successful, as the team finished 3–5–1.
 Sauer resigned at the end of the season; Davis unsuccessfully sought the head coaching position and then resigned; Ribowsky records that there were allegations of payments and other benefits to players in violation of NCAA rules; he also states that Davis pressured professors to change grades to keep student-athletes eligible to play football.
 By the time he left The Citadel, Davis had already arranged his next job, at the University of Southern California (USC) in Los Angeles.